VertexF/ObsidianNotes/Vaulty/6 - Main Notes/What is the graphics pipeline.md

 ![[vulkan_simplified_pipeline.svg]]

 It's important to note in vulkan the graphics pipeline is set up in one go in the set up part of the application and is completely immutable.
-Meaning the driver can do optimisation but with the restriction if you want a different shaders to be used or something like that, you'll need a seperate graphics pipeline.
+Meaning the driver can do optimisation but with that restriction, if you want a different shaders to be used or use polygon lines instead of polygon fill, you'll need a seperate graphics pipeline to do that.
 # References
 ##### Main Notes
 [[Setting up the dynamic states]]